History of the Jews under Muslim rule: Ottoman Empire

 Photochrom of Jews in Jerusalem, in the 1890s.

 The Ottoman Empire served as a refuge for Jewish refugees from the Spanish Empire, especially after the fall of Muslim Spain and the imposition of the Edict of Expulsion in 1492.
 This continued through the Roman Catholic Inquisition, as secret Jews and forced converts continued to flee Spain.
 The Maghreb from North Africa similarly found refuge among the Ottomans, as large Arabian cities created their own restrictive Jewish quarters (Mellahs).

 In 1834, in Safed, Ottoman Syria, local Muslim Arabs carried out a massacre of the Jewish population known as the Safed Plunder.

 In 1840, the Jews of Damascus were falsely accused by Christians of having murdered a Christian monk and his Muslim servant and of having used their blood to bake Passover bread.
 A Jewish barber was tortured until he "confessed"; two other Jews who were arrested died under torture, while a third converted to Islam to save his life.
 After the Damascus affair, the Ottoman Empire banned blood libel accusations.
 Most of the blood libel assucations were initiated by Greek Christians due to historical animosity between Greeks and Jews.

 During the final chapter of the Ottoman Empire, increasing nationalism and economic hardship lead to anti-Jewish setiment in the region.
-In 1864, around 500 Jews were killed in Marrakech and Fez in Morocco.
-In 1869, 18 Jews were killed in Tunis, and an Arab mob on Jerba Island looted and burned Jewish homes, stores, and synagogues.
+In 1864, around 500 Jews were killed in Marrakesh and Fez in Morocco.
+In 1869, 18 Jews were killed in Tunis, and an Arab mob on Djerba Island looted and burned Jewish homes, stores, and synagogues.
 In 1875, 20 Jews were killed by a mob in Demnat, Morocco; elsewhere in Morocco, Jews were attacked and killed in the streets in broad daylight.
 In 1867, 1870, and 1897, synagogues were ransacked and Jews were murdered in Tripolitania.